autogluon/autogluon/docs/tutorials/text_prediction/customization.md

 Apart from random search, we can utilize [skopt](https://scikit-optimize.github.io/stable/) as the searcher, which performs a type of Bayesian Optimization.
 Basically, skopt will train a *surrogate model* to approximate the performance of the hyperparameter configurations.
-Whenever we observed the performance of a new set of hyperparameter, we update our posterior.
+Whenever the search observed the performance of a new set of hyperparameter, it updates the posterior.
-In the next trial, we will try the configuration that best balances the exploitation and exploration tradeoffs.
+In the next trial, the searcher will try the configuration that best balances the exploitation and exploration tradeoffs.

+Here, we use a maximal of 5 trails by setting `num_trails` to 5.

 ```{.python .input}